How to Get Your COVID-19 Vaccine

-This article was last updated Monday, April 19, 2021.
+This article was last updated November 3, 2021.

-Should people with T1D get the vaccine?
+Should people with type 1 diabetes (T1D) get the vaccine?

-It’s important to remember that having Type 1 diabetes does not seem to put anyone more at risk for contracting the novel coronavirus, but other factors like older age, high-exposure employment, consistently elevated blood glucose levels, or other non-diabetes related health factors like obesity and hypertension may increase your risk of infection.
+It’s important to remember that having type 1 diabetes does not seem to put anyone more at risk for contracting the novel coronavirus, but other factors like older age, high-exposure employment, consistently elevated blood glucose levels, or other non-diabetes related health factors like obesity and hypertension may increase your risk of infection.

 We also know that diabetes care itself is made far more complicated after contracting COVID-19 and protecting anyone with diabetes from getting COVID-19 is our ultimate goal.
 That’s why we encourage everyone with diabetes to get vaccinated as soon as possible.

 Once you are able to get your vaccine, keep practicing safety measures to help keep us safe until we’re all safe.

 In August 2021, the FDA granted full approval of the Pfizer/BioNTech vaccine for ages 16 and older.
 In November 2021, the Pfizer/BioNTech vaccine was approved under an EUA (emergency use authorization) for people ages 5 and older.
 Trials for children and teens were done in separate waves and under equally strict guidelines.

 For ages 5 to 11, overall results showed that the vaccine is very well tolerated, with a 90.7 percent efficacy rate (i.e. 90.7 percent of participants were protected against all forms of COVID-19 after receiving the vaccine).